-We look over at Okanagan Mountain Provincial Park every day but seldom do we go and visit.
+While we look over at Okanagan Mountain Provincial Park from our Penticton home often, we seldom go and visit.
 In two years, we have only been three times.
 The reason?
 It’s the other side of a huge lake, with winds and waves that can feel like battling an ocean storm.

 That time, we chose to launch from the Okanagan Lake beach (near the Sicamous) which meant 25km of paddling just to reach the park boundary.
 With the winds pretty up fast around lunchtime, we had to call it quits and camp at the first place possible – Van Hyce Beach.

 I’m still not sure of the name, but it’s the last place to access the lake before Chute Lake Road heads into the hills.
 This time, our journey to Okanagan Mountain Park was only a few kilometres.

 Being able to paddle into the park so quickly and easily gave us a much better choice of places to stop for the night (and time for some cliff climbing on the way!)
 Our aim was to stay at one of the three marine sites below Squally Point.

 A flat spot in the trees behind the beach was an ideal sheltered spot for our tent.
 The views from the Commando Bay look straight out across the water to vineyards, a campground and Highway 97.
 Thankfully, the road is far enough away to barely hear or see it.

 Some unexpected history

 Though the name Commando Bay did strike me as an unusual name at the time, I didn’t realise how literal it actually was.
 As it turns out, Chinese-Canadians were trained here in for guerilla warfare during WWII.

 Hiking Okanagan Mountain Park